GAIA-UNIL/G2S/docs/algorithms/SNESIM.md

 - SNESIM is intended for categorical variables.
 - The multigrid controls are specific to this algorithm.
-- `-wPO` only changes the execution schedule inside a level; it does not change the multigrid path definition or neighbor eligibility rules.
 - Tree caching is managed internally by the executable and can be controlled with `-tree-root` and `-force-tree`.